 Within our own curriculum, we will give due attention to the issues of climate change and the environment.
-We want to make sure that every student, regardless of major, is exposed to and well-prepared for the challenges of climate change, sustainability and global change.
+At AUC, students create their own study programme, meaning that they have the ability to be well-prepared for the challenges of climate change, sustainability and global change.
 Liberal arts and sciences programmes are perfectly shaped to engage students with these issues.
-By incorporating various bodies of knowledge from multiple disciplines, students are in a position to better understand the complexity of the climate crisis and begin to develop sophisticated solutions.
-We want to provide them with a strong foundation and awareness of how imperative climate change and its consequences will be for their future.
+By incorporating various bodies of knowledge from multiple disciplines, students can better understand the complexity of the climate crisis and begin to develop sophisticated solutions.
+We want to provide them with a solid foundation and awareness of how imperative climate change and its consequences will be for their future.

 As a university and institute of higher education, AUC embraces its role as being a space for open debate and dialogue.
-It is also of critical importance to consider the effects of those who we choose to partner with, cooperate with and invest in.
-We have a responsibility to exercise caution in choosing partners and institutions to work with, and particularly those which represent views or ethics contrary to founded academic research or which may negatively impact the well-being of future generations.
-AUC, therefore, aims to foster relations and partnerships that affirm rather than detract from our commitment to a sustainable environment, and to apply transparent strategies in choosing, recruiting or collaborating with future partners.
+It is also critical to consider the effects of those we choose to partner with, cooperate with and invest in.
+We have a responsibility to exercise caution in choosing partners and institutions to work with, and particularly those representing views or ethics contrary to founded academic research or which may negatively impact the well-being of future generations.
+Therefore AUC aims to foster relations that affirm rather than detract from our commitment to a sustainable environment and to apply transparent strategies in choosing, recruiting or collaborating with future partners.